-The required textbook for this course is Lucas The Art of Public Speaking 12th edition.
-Over the duration of the term, you will also be required to complete a variety of assignments that are delivered via McGraw-Hill Connect.
-Altogether, assignments completed in McGraw-Hill Connect will make up a significant part of your total grade in this course so it is imperative that you purchase access.
-While there are many purchase options, the best bargain for obtaining everything you will need to be successful in this course may be found in the value-added bundle available in the campus bookstore.
-Details of this bundle are as follows:
+The required textbook for this course is by Dr. Shane Gunderson and is called Dimensions of Public Speaking ISBN # 978-0-9911409-6-1.
+Over the duration of the term, you will also be required to complete a variety of assignments that are delivered via Connect For Education, Inc. Altogether, assignments completed in this book will make up a significant part of your total grade in this course so it is imperative that you purchase access to this book.
+You cannot pass the course without a complete access to the online version of this book and the online assignments, quizzes and test.